hanchiang/url-shortener-backend/README.md

   * Remove URL after certain period of inactivity(no redirection request)
 * Rate limit: Set a limit on the number of URLs that can be shortened in a specified time frame
 * Check URL: Check where a shortened URL redirects to

+# TODO
+* Database connection does not close in tests
+* CI